-All these indexes provide minute numbers that may be traced using the POST 38 catalogue.
-Please see instructions on page 51 above and the example on page 56 below.
+All these indexes provide minute numbers that can be traced using the POST 38 catalogue.
+Please see instructions on page 60 above and the example on page 65 below.

 Index to Railway Companies and mail carts

 These are available on microfilm and can be found in Cabinet 3, drawer 2.